ydahal1/ydahal1/jokes.md

 1. Why did the software developer go broke?
-Because he lost his domain in a phishing attack!
+Because he kept debugging his bank account!

-2. Why did the cyber security expert bring a ladder to work?
-Because he wanted to scale the firewall!
+2. Why did the computer go to art school?
+Because it had a lot of bugs to "draw" out!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. What's the most used language in programming?
+Profanity!
+It's the first thing developers learn when their code doesn't work!

-4. Why was the computer cold?
-It left its Windows open!
+4. Why did the cybersecurity expert bring a ladder to work?
+Because they heard the system had a lot of "high-level" security!

 [
-Mon Aug  7 01:17:34 UTC 2023
+Tue Aug  8 01:15:07 UTC 2023
  ]